← Back to Field Notes

 Large Language Models (LLMs) vs Machine Learning (ML)

 Machine learning is a broad field focused on building systems that learn patterns from data to make predictions without being explicitly programmed.
-These systems are used across a wide range of tasks, including fraud detection, forecasting, and recommendation systems.

 Large language models are a specialized subset of machine learning.
-They are trained on large amounts of text data and designed specifically to understand and generate language by predicting the next token.
+They are trained on large amounts of text data and designed to understand and generate language by predicting the next token.
 This makes them well-suited for tasks like writing, summarization, and conversation.

 AI is Advanced Pattern Prediction